Frequently Asked Questions

 Animal Control does not remove deceased wildlife.
-Whether it is a raccoon, a squirrel or another wild animal, Wayne Animal Control suggests that you place the dead animal in a plastic garbage bag and put it out for the regular solid waste pick up.
-If this is not possible, phone Wayne Animal Control, and they will remove the dead animal from your property.
+Whether it is a raccoon, a squirrel or another wild animal, Animal Control suggests that you place the dead animal in a plastic garbage bag and put it out for the regular solid waste pick up.

 Who do I call to have a deer carcass removed from my property?

 Neither Wayne Animal Control nor the Borough of Woodland Park remove a deer carcass from private property.

 To have a deer carcass taken away —

 you can contact one of the following private services, or any other you would prefer: